jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 (1) The Speaker is the chairperson of the Corporation.
 (2) When there is a vacancy in the office of Speaker, or when the Speaker is (for whatever reason) absent from duty, the Deputy Speaker is the chairperson of the Corporation.

-### 2 Chief executive and Secretary
+### 2 Chief executive and Secretary of Corporation
-(1) The General Manager is the chief executive of the Corporation.
+(1) The Chief Executive is the chief executive of the Corporation.
 (2) The chief executive may appoint an employee of the Parliamentary Service to be the Secretary of the Corporation.

 ### 3 Meetings
 (1) Meetings of the Corporation are held at times and places appointed by the Corporation or by the chairperson of the corporation.
-(2) Every meeting of the Corporation requires the presence of— (a) the chairperson or a deputy appointed, under clause 5, by the chairperson; and (b) the General Manager or a deputy appointed, under clause 5, by the General Manager; and (c) 1 member appointed under section 29(1)﻿(c) or a deputy appointed, under clause 5, by such a member.
+(2) Every meeting of the Corporation requires the presence of— (a) the chairperson or a deputy appointed, under clause 5, by the chairperson; and (b) the Chief Executive or a deputy appointed, under clause 5, by the Chief Executive; and (c) 1 member appointed under section 29(1)﻿(c) or a deputy appointed, under clause 5, by such a member.

 ### 4 Person presiding